chaosdefinition/wtfs/README.md

  of symlink content is therefore 4094 bytes.

 ## Contact me
-Please send me email if you have any questions or suggestions: chaosdefinition@hotmail.com
+Please send me email if you have any question or suggestion: chaosdefinition@hotmail.com